ryanmartinez24/Cookbook/README.md

 # Iteration 2

 Summary of Iteration 2:

-    In our app it will be very simple and easy to add or remove recipes.
-When adding a recipe you will have the ability to specify how many servings it makes and the ingredients in imperial volumetric units.
-Once my recipe is added, it will automatically scale down to one serving.

-# Iteration 3

-Summary of Iteration 3:

-    Our app will also have a "search" function that breaks recipes down into smaller categories or tags.
-Each recipe can be added to 5 tags chosen from a list that is provided when adding the recipe.
-I can also easily add or remove tags when editing the recipe.
+    In our app, users will be able to veiw a specific recipe from a provided list of recipes.
+When users select the recipe of their choice, our app should display the recipe's name, a description, a list of ingredients at their default serving size, and lastly a specific list of directions.

 # Specific Rules
-1. The desired number of servings must be a positive integer below 24.
+1. The desired number of servings must be a positive integer.
 2. All measurements must be in imperial volumetric units.